nmukerje/sagemaker-spark-worshop/README.md

 The Notebook 'Scala-Mleap-Serialize-Model.ipynb' covers the steps to convert the Spark model to an Mleap bundle.

-### Step 3: Building the Inteference Server Docker application and pushing the image to ECR..
+### Step 3: Building the Inteference Server Docker application and pushing the image to ECR.

 To build the Inference Server docker application:
 (please install scala, sbt and docker on your local machine)